 And I’m telling you, for anybody who’s listening, anybody—if you’re a local organizer, if you’re, you know, active in your community, there couldn’t be a better time than right now to get out there and organize people in the places where you haven’t organized, to really reach out to people who have seen, you know, their pension funds evaporate, who have seen their 401(k)s gone.
 I mean, middle America, the people that assume that there wasn’t—they knew there wasn’t going to be Social Security there, so they stupidly, sadly put their money in the stock market or whatever, because they’re desperate, because they just want to make sure there’s going to be something there when they’re old.
 And now there’s not going to be anything.
 And they’ve been so ripped off and lied to, and they’re so angry right now, there couldn’t be a better time to organize people.
 And I just want to encourage listeners to go out and do that and to think about running for office yourself, or find that one person in your area that we should be running for city council or school board or Congress or whatever.

 AMY GOODMAN: Well, speaking of running for Congress, you say you’re going out to Denver and to Littleton.
 Rocky Mountain News is reporting the Republican Congressman who represents Columbine has been criticized for taking a $1,500 contribution from the National Rifle Association, Congressman Tancredo…

 Tomorrow we will continue to deal with this issue.
-Again, the Virginia Tech massacre that took place on Monday, thirty-three people dead, thirty-two students and professors and the gunman then taking his own life.
+Again, the Virginia Tech massacre that took place on Monday, 33 people dead, 32 students and professors and the gunman then taking his own life.